 - Repetitive strain injuries.
 Anytime a worker is required to perform the same motions over and over again, there is a risk that a repetitive strain injury will occur.
 Carpal tunnel syndrome is perhaps the most well-known of these injuries, but there are many others that can affect various parts of the human body.

 - Crash and collision injuries.
 Many workers operate motor vehicles as part of their on the job duties.
 This leads to many work injuries being related to motor vehicle collisions.
-These injuries can be severe and leave workers with temporary or permanent disabilities.
+These injuries can be severe and leave workers with temporary or permanent disabilities, including brain injuries.

 - Cuts and lacerations.
 There are ways in just about every workplace that a worker can sustain a cut or laceration.
 This can include unguarded tools, sharp edges in the workplace, and more.